codepath-OSU-fall2021/finalProject/README.md

   * [ ] User can click on a stock with a segue to the trade page to sell
   * [ ] User can see the profit and loss of the shares they own
 * Research Screen
-   * [x] User can research stock information by ticker symbol
+   * [x] User can research stock information by ticker symbol or company name
    * [x] User can click a stock to get more information
-   * [ ] User can click on a buy button with segue to trade page
+   * [x] User can click on the Trade button to segue to trade page
 * Trade Screen
    * [x] User can see current price of stocks as well as a logo of the company
+   * [x] User can select a company to view more information as well as purchase shares
+* Explore Screen
+   * [x] User can explore a list of companies
+   * [x] User can toggle different metrics such as biggest daily gainers or losers, and see stocks for that metric
    * [x] User can select a company to view more information as well as purchase shares
 * User Profile/Settings Screen
    * [x] User can reset the game